 - Investors specifying payment and refund wallet addresses;

 - Support for specifying token tiers;

 - Scalable components;

 The ICO engine is composed by decoupled applications, each performing a function in the system.
 Functions can be easily extended by interacting with the ICOnator REST APIs or with the events (AMQP protocol) generated by each application.

 The purpose of the ICOnator engine is to serve as the solid foundation for ICO platforms.
-Therefore, ICOnator serves as the generic core engine and, on top of that, ICO platforms can build specific features which certainly differ depending on business requirements.
+Therefore, ICOnator serves as the generic core engine and, on top of that, ICO platforms can build specific features and tailored requirements which certainly differ depending on business requirements.

 More information about the system's architecture and features can be found at GitHub.